I’ll start off by saying this-

 16 fl. oz.
 1 tub

-In case you’re looking for the best drywall mud to use, then the Patch Plus Primer Lightweight Spackling should clearly be one of your top choices.
+In case you’re looking for the best drywall mud to use, then the Patch Plus Primer Lightweight Spackle compound should clearly be one of your top choices.

 Here are the reasons for such a claim:

 Also, in case you’re wondering about the recovery time, then it's not bad at all by any standards.
+It does not take several hours.
 Your wall should be ready to paint in 30-35 minutes tops, which is great if you are looking for something with quick recovery times.
 Furthermore, upon testing, we also found out that it can hold screws and bolts with great rigidity.

-Overall, for a product which can hold its ground and doesn’t crack or shrink easily, the 3M patch primer lightweight spackling is certainly a good, no-compromise drywall mud for your home repairs, then you shouldn’t be worried with this one.
+Overall, for a product which can hold its ground and doesn’t crack or shrink easily, the 3M patch primer lightweight spackle compound is certainly a good, no-compromise best drywall mud for cracks of your home repairs, then you shouldn’t be worried with this one.

 In all fairness, the Phenopatch does all of these in a very noteworthy fashion.
 It is an off-white drywall mud.
 So, unlike some of the cheaper options out there, this particular solution shouldn’t have any problems blending in.
 Also, the rigidity is there, as well as the promise of keeping all your repairs hiding in plain sight.